Amazing countries Americans rarely visit but should

 Cyprus

-Known as Europe’s sunniest island, Cyprus has buckets of charm everywhere you look.
-The third-largest island in the Mediterranean, Cyprus is rich in history, dotted with breathtaking archaeological sites and cities dating back thousands of years.
-Its prime position at the crossroads of three continents means there is a variety of delicious cuisine, with Middle Eastern, Southern European and Central Asian influences to enjoy.
+Its prime position at the crossroads of three continents means there is a wide range of delicious food on offer, with Middle Eastern, Southern European, and Central Asian influences to enjoy.
 The island enjoys year-round sunshine and blue skies, and its beaches are beautiful no matter what time of year you visit.

 Hungary

-Romantic architecture, blissful scenery and soothing thermal spas are what you’ll discover on a trip to Hungary in central Europe.
-Whether it’s Roman ruins or medieval townhouses, the country is a treasure trove of architectural delights.
-Relaxation is at Hungary’s core, home to historic spa cities, towns and resorts which offer warm waters with legendary healing properties to bathe in.
+Relaxation is at Hungary’s core, home to historic spa cities, towns, and resorts which offer warm waters with legendary healing properties.
 The most famous is the majestic Széchenyi Thermal Bath in Budapest, one of the biggest in Europe.

 Norway